androiddevnotesforks/resources-of-learning/_cs-advanced-domains-resources.md

 - Python Data Science Handbook: Essential Tools for Working with Data (2nd, 2022) by Jake VanderPlas
 - Dive Into Data Science: Use Python To Tackle Your Toughest Business Challenges (2023) by Bradford Tuckfield
 - Learning Data Science: Data Wrangling, Exploration, Visualization, and Modeling with Python (2023) by Sam Lau, Joseph Gonzalez, Deborah Nolan
-- Build a Career in Data Science (2020) Emily Robinson (Author), Jacqueline Nolis
+- Build a Career in Data Science (2020) Emily Robinson, Jacqueline Nolis
 - Python for Data Science: A Hands-On Introduction (2022) by Yuli Vasiliev
 - Data Science: The Hard Parts: Techniques for Excelling at Data Science (2023) by Daniel Vaughan
 - Analytical Skills for AI and Data Science: Building Skills for an AI-Driven Enterprise (2020) by Daniel Vaughan